yuanhuihui/yuanhuihui.github.io/_posts/2016-03-06-start-service.md

         }
         requestServiceBindingsLocked(r, execInFg);
         updateServiceClientActivitiesLocked(app, null, true);
-        // If the service is in the started state, and there are no
-        // pending arguments, then fake up one so its onStartCommand() will
-        // be called.

         if (r.startRequested && r.callStart && r.pendingStarts.size() == 0) {
             r.pendingStarts.add(new ServiceRecord.StartItem(r, false, r.makeNextStartId(),
                     null, null));